Large elements and advanced beamformers for increased field of view in 2-D ultrasound matrix arrays: Methods

 \subsection{Simulations}

 Simulations were conducted in K-wave \cite{martin_simulating_2016,treeby_rapid_2018} to examine the point-spread functions of the different beamformers on a large-element array.
+A total of four simulations were done, each with points at depths of 5 mm, 10 mm, 15 mm, and 20 mm.
+The four different simulations placed these points at different lateral/elevational locations: one for the center, one at 2.5 mm laterally, one at 2.5 mm elevationally, and one in the corner at 2.5 mm in both directions.
+Lateral and elevational symmetry are assumed for the simulation, so we use only one edge for each direction and one corner without loss of generality.
+In addition to multiple point locations, simulations were performed at different noise levels.
+White Gaussian noise was added to simulated channel data with amplitudes 0 (noiseless), 0.001, and 0.005.

 The simulated array had 64 elements in an 8 x 8 grid, with a pitch of 1.25 mm in both lateral and elevational directions and an element size of 1.20 mm in both directions.
+These dimensions match the size of coupling by four on the Vermon array used for phantom and in vivo experiments.
 The transmitted frequency was 7.81 MHz with a medium sound speed of 1540 m/s, making the wavelength 197 \(\mu\)m.
-The array parameters then translate to a pitch of 6.7 \(\lambda\), and an element size of 6.5 \(\lambda\), where \(\lambda\) is the wavelength.
-This element size yields a minimum F-number of 7.07.
-The plane wave transmission sequence consisted of 13 angles, arranged in a star pattern over azimuth and elevation as displayed in Figure \ref{fig2:transmit_angles}.
+The array parameters then translate to a pitch of 6.34 \(\lambda\), and an element size of 6.09 \(\lambda\), where \(\lambda\) is the wavelength.
+This element size yields a minimum F-number of 6.89 using Equation \ref{eq:minimum_fnumber}.

+The plane wave transmission sequence consisted of 13 angles, arranged in a star pattern over azimuth and elevation as displayed in Figure \ref{fig2:angles_coupling_vla_cal}a.
+These angles were chosen based on the maximum steering range for the simulated element size.
+The 6.34 \(\lambda\) width led to a max steering angle of about \(4\degree\) in the lateral and elevational directions.
+Also, these elements were \(6.34\lambda\ \times \sqrt2=8.61\lambda\) along their diagonals, leading to a max steering angle of about \(3\degree\) diagonally.
+Therefore, we chose a star pattern of transmission angles, as opposed to a full square, so that fewer diagonal angles were included.